carlosvega/convert_ts/README.md

 * In order to set which columns to exclude or include, use options --exclude and --include.
 * For printing milliseconds since epoch instead of seconds, use --ms.

+## Limitations

+%z [is not available](https://bugs.python.org/issue17342 ) for function `datetime.strptime` in Python 2.x :-(
+I plan to port this code to Python 3.
+I want to code it purely on Python in order to execute it with pypy.

 # Benchmarks

 ## Considerations

 Python 2.7.10 and Pypy 5.9.0 were used.
-Pypy used the following the options: `--jit vec=1 --jit vec_all=1`
+Pypy used the following options: `--jit vec=1 --jit vec_all=1`.

-Also used the following `os.environ['TZ'] = 'GMT'` which oddly boosts speed by a lot.
-For example, from 95.6Klines/s to 129Klines/s.
+Also used the following trick which oddly boosts speed by a lot. `os.environ['TZ'] = 'GMT'` For example, from 95.6Klines/s to 129Klines/s.

 ![Python 2.7.10 vs. Pypy 5.9.0 performance Comparison of the program](https://github.com/carlosvega/convert_ts/raw/master/bench.png)